Get insider access

 7. Beats

 Beats, or Beats By Dre, is an American audio company founded by rapper and record producer Dr. Dre.
 Their over-ear headphones are easy to spot in a crowd, thanks to their eye-catching colorways and iconic designs that prominently display the brand's logo.
-When they first emerged in the market, they were made by Monster (the brand famous for cables) and had the reputation of producing overly bass-heavy headphones.
+When they first emerged in the market, they were made by Monster (the brand famous for cables) and had the reputation of producing bass-heavy headphones.
 The chunky designs diverged drastically from conventional headphone styles and became increasingly plasticky in build.
-However, since being acquired by Apple Inc. in 2014, Beats have made several strides to improve their products and build quality.
-Most of their headphones now have an H1 or W1 chip, making it easy to pair them with Apple devices seamlessly, and some offer spatial audio with head-tracking.
-While they're still Apple-oriented, select products have seen Android app compatibility as well.
-Newer headphones and true wireless earbuds have a more neutral sound profile, though some still lack sound customization features to help you adjust their sound to your tastes.
+However, since being acquired by Apple Inc. in 2014, Beats made strides to improve products and build quality.
+Many models have an H1 or W1 chip, making it easy to pair them with Apple devices seamlessly, and some offer spatial audio with head-tracking.
+While they're still Apple-oriented, select products have seen Android app compatibility as well, though some still lack sound customization features to help you adjust their sound to your tastes.

 The Beats Studio Pro Wireless are the best Beats headphones we've tested.
 These over-ears have a quite neutral sound profile compared to previous Beats headphones.
-They also stand out from the manufacturer's other products thanks to their built-in DAC (digital-to-analog), which allows you to stream lossless content via wired USB-C. This connection also offers a couple of EQ presets so you can adjust their sound.
+Thanks to their built-in DAC (digital-to-analog converter), you can stream lossless content via wired USB-C, in addition to a standard Bluetooth connection.
 They're also compatible with Apple's Spatial Audio feature, so the headphones can track your head movements while listening to audio and create a more immersive audio experience.
 If that's not enough, they have an ANC system.
 While it struggles to block out the low rumble of bus engines, it does a better job of reducing passive chit-chat.
-However, they don't have an H1/W1 chip for seamless pairing with iOS devices.
 For athletes and gym-goers, the Beats Powerbeats Pro Truly Wireless are unique in-ears with over-ear hooks with the H1 chip.
 They last a long time—11 hours to a single charge.
 Their sound is well-balanced, with a good amount of punch in the bass to motivate your workout.
 However, they don't isolate particularly well compared to ANC headphones.

 See our review